tusharrrr1/AVAX-MODULE-2/README.md

 - `AnasCalculator.sol`: The Solidity smart contract containing the mathematical operations.
 - `index.html`: The HTML file of the frontend application to display the results.
 - `app.js`: The JavaScript file to interact with the deployed smart contract and update the UI with the function results.
-- `styles.css`: The CSS file to style the frontend application.

 ## How to Run the Project
 1. Deploy the "AnasCalculator" smart contract on a local or testnet Ethereum network.